mohnkhan/Conversational-Search/README.md

     -   **Image Understanding:** Upload images to have a conversation about them with Gemini, GPT-4o, and Claude 3 models.
 -   **Productivity & Workflow Tools:**
     -   **AI Personas:** Define and save custom AI personalities with unique system prompts and an intuitive emoji picker to tailor responses for any task.
-    -   **Integrated To-Do List:** Instantly capture tasks from any AI response with a single click.
+    -   **Integrated To-Do List:** Instantly capture tasks from any AI response with a single click, or ask the AI to add items for you using natural language.
 Manage your to-do list without ever leaving the chat.
     -   **Chat Summary & Export:** Get AI-powered summaries and export conversations to TXT, JSON, or Markdown.
     -   **Persistent History & Drafts:** Your conversations, tasks, and message drafts are saved locally.
 -   **Deep Customization & UX:**